 We invite nominations of exceptional individuals for the award of our highest honour, Honorary Fellow.
 Our Honorary Fellowships acknowledge physicists who have contributed to physics generally or to the work of the Institute.

-Contributions to the welfare of physics through service to the government or politics
+- distinguished contributors to the welfare of physics through government/political service

 Making a nomination

 Nominations for the 2019 Honorary Fellowships are now closed.
 Nominations for the 2020 Honorary Fellowships will open in April 2020.